Benjamin Phelps Gibbon

 Benjamin Phelps Gibbon (1802–1851) was a Welsh line-engraver.
 He concentrated on animal and portrait engravings, carried out for publishers.

 Life

 He was the son of the Rev. Benjamin Gibbon, vicar of Penally, Pembrokeshire, who died in 1813.
 He was educated at the Clergy Orphan School, and then was articled to Edward Scriven, the chalk-engraver.
 Although he was interested in acting, when he had worked his articles he went to work under the line-engraver John Henry Robinson.
+He worked with his younger brother, Henry Cousins (1809-1864), on numerous projects.

 Gibbon died at home in the cholera pandemic at Albany Street, Regent's Park, London, on 28 July 1851, in his forty-ninth year.
 He was unmarried.

 Works

 Gibbon's plates drew largely from the works of Sir Edwin Landseer, after whom he engraved: